felixb/swamp/README.md

 Subsequent calls may skip that step as long as the session token is still valid.
 With these intermediate credentials `aws sts assume-role` is called as above.

-### Auto-Obtain MFA Token
-if using swamp if an mfa-enabled account you can use the `-mfa-exec` flag to tell swamp to try to obtain the token itself.
-You need to give an executable command which returns the 6-digit code.

 #### Example:

 ```